 Back to Toolkit

-A birth plan is a conversation starter, not a contract.
-It helps your care team understand your preferences while honoring the unpredictable nature of birth.
+A birth plan is a free document you can create and share with your care team to help them understand your preferences while honoring the unpredictable nature of birth.

 This tool is designed to help you think through your preferences and communicate them clearly.
 Each section includes science-based information to help you make informed choices.